SillyTavern/SillyTavern-Timelines/README.md

 ## Features

 - Display all chats with the current character.
-Chat messages with the same content will be shown as a single node on the timeline.
+Chat messages with the same content are shown as a single node on the timeline.
 - Search all current character message content with realtime fulltext filtering.
 - Theming based on UI theme or custom theme.
 - Branch your chat from any chat or swipe.